-In part one of Iwata Asks: The Wonderful 101, I asked Kamiya-san, the director of The Wonderful 101, about his thoughts and experiences that led him into his involvement with game development and where he is today.
+In Iwata Asks: The Wonderful 101: Hideki Kamiya, I asked Kamiya-san, the director of The Wonderful 101, about his thoughts and experiences that led him into his involvement with game development and where he is today.
 Today, we’ll be joined by Inaba-san from PlatinumGames1, and members of the Nintendo staff so we can talk about the content of the game.
 Thank you for staying with us for this one too, Kamiya-san.1.
 PlatinumGames Inc.: A video game developer founded in 2006.
 The Wonderful 101 launched in Europe on 23rd August, and the company is currently developing Bayonetta 2 for Wii U. Head office: Osaka.

 Yes, of course.
 I feel a little better with more allies.

 Now then, could the three of you introduce yourself?
 Thank you for waiting for so long, Inaba-san.

 No problem! (laughs) I’m Inaba, a producer at PlatinumGames.

 I talked to you in Iwata Asks: PlatinumGames.